ctnava/rxtechnotes/6_community_pharmacy.md

 - Answer general questions about prescription status or store services
 - Take refill requests from patients or automated systems
 - Contact prescribers for refill authorizations or clarification
-- Relay messages to the pharmacist
+- Relay messages or hand off the call to the pharmacist
 - Maintain a professional and courteous tone at all times

 > All phone conversations involving patient information are subject to **HIPAA** privacy standards.